POLICIES, PROCEDURES, & GUIDELINES

 - Returning members from the preceding semester receive first consideration during early application period.

-- Applications submitted after the deadline are held in order received for the following semester.
+- Applications submitted after the deadline are held on a wait list for current and/or following semester.

 - Application period will end early if the maximum student limit is reached.